What support is available?

-- One off payment of £1,250 to assist with indemnity costs whilst on the Scheme.
-Available until 31st October 2018
+- A one-off Payment of up to £1,250 to assist with indemnity costs while on the scheme.
+Available until 2020

-- One off payment of £464 towards the costs of GMC membership and DBS fees.
-Available until 31st October 2018
+- A one-off payment of up to £464 towards the costs of GMC membership and DBS fees.
+Available until 2020.

 Applicants will be eligible for a full time bursary (37.5 hours per week) or pro-rata for part-time participation.

 To participate in the scheme, you should have medical indemnity which is available at a reduced rate for the duration of your placement and can be reimbursed as described above.

 The bursary placement will be paid directly to you from the GPNRO.

 GP I&R scheme finance process

 First time claimants, must complete the letter confirming the bank details to set-up HEE finance account - Letter